Ras-AlGhoul/Cupcake-Website/README.md

 # Cupcake-Website

-Welcome to My Munamii Cupcake website design
+Welcome to My Munamii Cupcake website design.

 This website works on phones, tablets and desktops

 you visit the website at: